Skip to content

 These days Price and Lamont have three cats – Chester, Nimitz and Catesby.
 Totoro and another cat live next door with Lamont’s sister.
 Sometimes Price opens a gate within the catwalk so the cats can move freely between the two houses.
 Other times, he keeps the barrier down and the cats meet and meow at each other through the mesh.

 Or, like Totoro, they settle down in a spot with a good view of nearby trees and their feathered inhabitants.
-Price may be on the board of Golden Gate Audubon, but he is not the only bird watcher in the house.
+Price may be on the board of Golden Gate Bird Alliance, but he is not the only bird watcher in the house.

 “People say, ‘It’s not natural to keep cats indoors, cats need to roam,’ ” Price said.
 “Well, there’s nothing natural about having 30,000 cat-sized predators roaming and hunting in a ten-square-mile urban area… And we have happy cats.
 They’re engaged, energetic, not neurotic.
 They play with each other and with us a lot.”